GOVTNZ/web-standards/guidance/assessment/tests/a11y/lists.md

 ##### Unordered lists

-These lists are used where the order of the list items doesn’t matter.
-They’re marked up using the `<ul>` element.
+These lists are used where the order of the list items doesn't matter.
+They're marked up using the `<ul>` element.
 Each list item is preceded by a simple bullet or similar.

 In unordered lists, the individual list items are marked up as `<li>` elements.